 The core competencies range from personal, to practical, people, organizations, and end with society.
 The organizational and productivity competencies were missing from the Liberal Education and America’s Promise Essential Learning Outcomes and were more business-centric in the employability frameworks.
 By focusing on all types of organizations, governmental, non-profit, for-profit, religious, and so forth, learners are exposed to a broad range of models that share general competencies with business.
 In particular, productivity competencies get valuable things done within an organization.

 Integrative competencies solve problems, make decisions, design, and synthesize new approaches using specific knowledge domains and the core competencies.

 Learning Skills (or competencies) apply to all other competencies in the diagram to learn how to improve through assessment, generalize solutions to other problems, transfer knowledge across domains and contexts, extend knowledge with research, and evaluate knowledge and solutions.

 Each college attracts different types of learners and has a unique culture and mission.
 A college may adopt and adapt the framework to suit its needs.
 Each program at a college could adapt the framework with the types of problems and challenges that occur in the program discipline.
 Authentic learning working on realistic challenges engages more of the framework, as well as engaging students interest better.

 Learning Skills and Integrative & Applied Learning competencies are best scaffolded in the curriculum, starting simple, but ensuring full development across many contexts and application areas.

-Please comment on any areas you’d like explored.
 Subscribe below to be notified of future posts.
 We’ll dive into the management and leadership skills as a needed addition to LEAP to future proof students.
 Posts covering learning skills will continue.